derrick-roach/derrick-roach.github.io/README.md

 ## 📝 about me

-Cybersecurity and AI professional with experience in AWS security, GRC, GitHub, AI integration, Prompt engineering, LLM RAG implementation, GPT customization, DevSecOps, and security assessment.
-Disciplined security consultant, forward-thinking leader, and trusted advisor with a growth mindset and agile approach toward high-value business outcomes.
+Cybersecurity and AI professional experimenting with emerging technologies.
+Learning by doing.
+Applying principles and wisdom from renowned thinkers.

 | Me | Myself | and I |
 |----------|----------|----------|